Coal Creek Watershed and Riparian Enhancement Project

 Fire / Fuels:

-This project aims to mitigate wildfire risks in Cedar Canyon and Cedar City, areas with numerous residences, businesses, and historical buildings that are highly vulnerable due to the presence of Russian olive and tamarisk thickets.
+This project aims to mitigate wildfire risks in Cedar Canyon and Cedar City, areas with numerous residences, businesses, and historical buildings that are highly vulnerable due to the presence of invasive species and phase pinyon and juniper.
 These invasive species pose significant fire risks, and with limited access across the creek and between parcels, combating a fire on either side could be exceptionally challenging.
-Of particular concern is the proximity of these areas to Coal Creek, near a spring that serves as a critical water source for Cedar City.
+Of particular concern is the proximity of these areas to Coal Creek, near springs and wells that serve as a critical water source for Cedar City.
 A fire in this watershed could have catastrophic consequences for municipal water supplies and damage the water infrastructure, which is vital for the community.
 Beyond the immediate danger to property and infrastructure, a fire in this ecosystem could result in the destruction of valuable cottonwood stands, which are a key part of the riparian corridor's native vegetation.
 This would not only harm the local ecosystem but could also threaten endangered and sensitive wildlife species that rely on this habitat.
 Additionally, the heat from a severe fire could sterilize the soil, killing essential mycorrhizal fungi that are crucial for cottonwood germination.
 Riparian ecosystems, such as this one, are not adapted to frequent fire, and any recovery after such an event would be slow, with limited success.
 The focus of this project is to remove the invasive Russian olive and tamarisk species, which contribute significantly to the fire risk.
 By eliminating these species, we allow for the restoration of native cottonwood and willow trees, which are better adapted to the natural flooding cycles of the area.
 These native species will help manage vegetation and fuel load, and by allowing for periodic flooding, natural sand deposits will create gaps in vegetation, further reducing the buildup of fine fuels.
 This approach will create a sustainable, long-term reduction in fire risk while also supporting the recovery of native vegetation and the health of the local ecosystem.
+This project will decrease the risk of high severity wildfire by reducing fuel loading and promoting the growth of understory vegetation, which are critical to maintaining ecosystem resilience.
+As demonstrated by the nearby Brianhead fire during the summer of 2017, treatments like these can break up the continuity of fuels and act as fuel breaks.
+This project will do the same if a fire ignited nearby where fuel loading is heavy in phase 3 pinyon and juniper invaded sites.
+As mentioned earlier this site has been without fire for well over 100 years and the fire intervals for rocky mountain juniper is 10-15 years.
+A system without fire for this duration could, without treatment, experience a major fire event.

 Water Quality/Quantity: